 - have any final earnings or redundancy payments

 - have any accessible savings

 You can ask for the decision to be reconsidered but you do not have a right to appeal.

 Universal Credit Contingency Fund payment

-A Universal Credit Contingency Fund payment may be available in certain circumstances, if you are still in financial difficulty after getting an advance payment.
+A Universal Credit Contingency Fund payment may be available in certain circumstances, if you are in financial difficulty.
 To request a Universal Credit Contingency Fund payment, telephone the Finance Support Service or contact your Work Coach.

 If you already receive Universal Credit, you may be able to get a Budgeting Advance to help pay for emergency household costs, or for help getting a job or staying in work.

 This may include:

 - help getting a job or staying in work, such as work clothes, tools, travelling expenses and childcare costs

 - buying essential household items such as furniture, a cot, a pram, appliances, clothing and footwear